Info for E-signature Admins

-Each unit who wants to use the Electronic Signature service needs to designate an "admin" person to assign licenses, maintain groups within their unit, and provide primary technical support for their unit.
+Each unit that wants to use the Electronic Signature service needs to designate an administrator (or admin) to assign licenses, maintain groups within their unit, and provide primary technical support for their unit.
 The unit admin's responsibilities include organizing users into groups, managing users, and guiding the unit on decisions about workflow and business continuity.

 Groups are used for the following functions:

 - Document templates can be created for a single user, for a group, or for the entire university.
 It is most appropriate to limit templates to your group unless your job is making university-wide forms and processes.
 Do NOT publish template to the entire university without approval.

 - Workflows can be defined for a single user, for a group, or for the entire university.
 Again, the group is most appropriate level of sharing.
 Do NOT publish template to the entire university without approval.

 - Admins can run reports for their groups to compile statistics for usage.

 You can have additional groups for the purpose of sharing templates or workflows among a subset of users.
 Groups can also be used to impose different levels of restrictions on users or tasks.
 When a user uses a template published in a group, the rules established in that group apply, and the resulting documents are managed by that group's manager, not the user’s primary group manager.